Klamath River Renewal Project

 However, Klamath Basin residents did not ultimately retreat into conflict.
 Instead, leaders with different interests in the river began developing collaborative solutions to restore river health, as well as address many broader stakeholder concerns.
 Ultimately, Congress did not enact a broad community-based proposal.
 But one key piece of the broader Klamath agreement is moving forward: a plan to remove the four hydroelectric dams on the Klamath River through the amended Klamath Hydroelectric Settlement Agreement (KHSA).

 PacifiCorp decided to work with stakeholders on an agreement to remove the dams under terms that provide cost protections and certainty for customers in lieu of investing in expensive upgrades to comply with federal water quality and fish passage regulations.
-PacifiCorp’s decision to sign the KHSA has also been affirmed by both California and Oregon public utilities commissions.
+PacifiCorp’s decision to sign the KHSA was also affirmed by both California and Oregon public utilities commissions.

 The KHSA is supported by governments, tribal nations, irrigators, fishermen, and conservation groups.
 We are hopeful that Basin stakeholders will continue working together to revitalize the Basin by seeking common ground and practical solutions.
 One area of broad agreement in the Basin is that more robust runs of fish will benefit virtually every sector of the Klamath Basin – agriculture, tribes, tourism, recreation, conservation interests, recreational and commercial fishermen, the local economy and the ecosystem as a whole.